 Religious Studies & Philosophy

-Many of the courses take an interdisciplinary approach, recognizing that human experience is not as neatly divided as conventional academic departments.
-Environmental studies, for example, cuts across lines of science, history, and ethics.
-Or a study of Islam is much richer when discussions of politics, culture, and the arts of the region are included.
-That's why classes like Global Inequities and Climate Change: 21st-Century Responses and The Islamic Middle East are taught by pairs of teachers, offer credits in two departments, and give a much deeper understanding of their subject matter.
+Many of our courses take an interdisciplinary approach, recognizing that human experience cannot be neatly divided into conventional academic departments.
+A study of Islam is much richer when discussions of politics, culture, and the arts are included.
+Environmental studies, meanwhile, cut across lines of science, history, and ethics.
+That's why classes like Global Inequities and Climate Change: 21st-Century Responses and The Islamic Middle East are taught by pairs of teachers, offering a deeper understanding of the subject matter.